My History With the Film:

 -One second frames of the original film show up throughout this film, usually when the camera is being turned on or off.

 I’ll admit up front, I’m biased.
 I do not like found footage films and that hurts this rating.
 I’m sure someone who enjoys this subgenre would rate this film higher.
 So please keep that in mind.

-I rate The Blair Witch Project as a two out of five and say it’s a low priority rental if you are a fan of the franchise, otherwise skip it.
+I’d say this film is a four out of ten and a low priority rental if you are a fan of the franchise, otherwise skip it.